Discovery of the anti-glitch in PSR J1835$-$1106: Discussion

-Previously, the spin-down glitch in PSR J1522$-$5735 was interpreted as inward motion of vortex lines driven by external forces, leading to angular momentum transfer from the crust to the superfluid~\citep{2024ApJ...977..243Z}.
-In contrast, the spin-down glitch in PSR B0540$-$69 was explained via the $\Delta V$ effect proposed by \cite{2014ApJ...797L...4K}, where partial conversion of superfluid to normal matter increases the moment of inertia of the normal component while reducing that of the superfluid component.
+Previously, the anti-glitch in RPP PSR J1522$-$5735 was interpreted as inward motion of vortex lines driven by external forces, leading to angular momentum transfer from the crust to the superfluid~\citep{2024ApJ...977..243Z}.
+In contrast, the anti-glitch in RPP PSR B0540$-$69 was explained via the $\Delta V$ effect proposed by \cite{2014ApJ...797L...4K}, where partial conversion of superfluid to normal matter increases the moment of inertia of the normal component while reducing that of the superfluid component.

-According to the modified vortex creep model~\citep{2014ApJ...797L...4K}, the spin frequency change during a spin-down glitch is expressed as:
+According to the modified vortex creep model~\citep{2014ApJ...797L...4K}, the spin frequency change during an anti-glitch is expressed as: